gyulab/gyulab.github.io/about/index.md

 * <b>My name is Gyujun Jeong (Kyu / 정규준).</b>
 * I am currently looking forward to a doctoral program in the US to continue my research!
 * I am a senior student in <a href="https://ee.kaist.ac.kr/en/">School of Electrical Engineering, KAIST</a>(Korea Advanced Institute of Science and Technology).
-* I am currently in my military service in the National Defense Security Agency, in charge of research on signal processing.
+* I am currently in my military service in the National Agency, in charge of research on signal processing.

 ## Contact Info
 * <b>Here is my Curriculum Viate: <a href="https://drive.google.com/file/d/1K55L5gBM32n33XbAczWg0OZ10w3rRmRP/view?usp=share_link">(link)</a></b>